matsstaff/stc1000p/README.md

 Uploading new firmware
 ======================

-To reprogram the STC-1000, download the sketch and open it with the Arduino IDE.
+To reprogram the STC-1000, download the sketch (picprog.ino, this is the only file you need unless you're a developer) and open it with the Arduino IDE.
 Upload the sketch using Arduino IDE to the Arduino.
 Make sure to **UNPLUG** (not just power off) STC-1000.
 Connect the necessary wires to the Arduino (see image and table below).